City of Seattle,

 We do not sell information in the traditional sense; however, should an activity we undertake constitute a “sale” under the expanded definition of “sale” within the California Consumer Privacy Act, California consumers have the right to opt-out of the sale of your personal information.
 Please see “Your Data Rights” and “Your California Privacy Rights” for more information on how to exercise your right to optout.

-Other third parties when you give your consent
+Other parties when you give your consent

 We may also share personal information where you provide your consent or post your information publicly.
 Where required by law, additional consent is obtained before personal information is transferred to us or forwarded to other parties.
+For example, we share information with background check providers if a job applicant consents and we are instructed to do so by our Customers.

 During your use of the Services you may have the opportunity to visit or link to other websites, including websites by third parties unaffiliated with us.
 We have no relationship or control over unaffiliated websites.
 These websites might collect personal information about you, and you should review the privacy policies of such other websites to see how they treat your personal information.
 Use of such websites are at your own risk.